imchin/Xicro/docs/setupxicro.rst

         5. udp_port_mcu : port of connection UDP mode

 ros
+    setup ros is reference from microcontroller

+        example publisher is mean microcontroller publish to ros network

     1. publisher : Configuration for publishing topic from MCU to ROS2.
         In format : [ [ID_topic,Name_topic,Interface],[ID_topic_2,Name_topic_2,Interface_2],.......]
             1. ID_topic : It sets the ID of the topic_publish for the system Xicro.